Surgery For Men

 Get in touch 0207 901 8500

-Improved sense of emotional wellbeing: Men who have gynaecomastia can find that the condition has a negative impact on their self-esteem.
+Improved sense of emotional wellbeing: Men who have Gynaecomastia can find that the condition has a negative impact on their self-esteem.
 They may find themselves embarrassed or ashamed of their chest, taking steps to draw attention away from the area.
-For example, a man with gynaecomastia may avoid going to the swimming pool, sunbathing on the beach or using communal changing areas.
-In short, anywhere where he may have to remove his top.
-The condition may even affect his ability to form or maintain intimate romantic relationships.
-All these things can greatly affect a person’s quality of life.
+Men with Gynaecomastia may avoid going swimming, sunbathing, or using communal changing areas.
+The condition can also impact the ability to form or maintain intimate romantic relationships.
+Male chest reduction can help to restore confidence and self-esteem, which in turn will have a positive impact on all areas of a person’s life, including socially, romantically and professionally.

 Gynaecomastia Surgeons